jedaqsaul/react-app/README.md

 - let us try to highlight an item when we click it
 - use a css class in bootstrap called active
+  -A hook - this is a function that allows us to tap into built in features in react